Is a market melt-up coming? Yep.

 Whatever one thinks of the Fed, we can all agree it is now the number-one signal and driving force behind U.S. stock and bond markets.

-And if the Fed is sending us another green light (assuming it doesn’t back down and two-step again…), we have to take the potential for a market melt-up seriously, which is why even a dumbfounded Fed and market critic like myself is turning temporarily bullish – real bullish for 2019.
+And if the Fed is sending us another green light, we have to take the potential for a market melt-up seriously, which is why even a dumbfounded Fed and market critic like myself is turning temporarily bullish – real bullish for 2019.

 The Seven Tailwinds for a Market Melt-Up